odoo/documentation/content/developer/tutorials/web.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The action manager can be invoked explicitly from javascript code by creating
-a dictionary describing :ref:`an action <reference/actions>` of the right
+a dictionary describing :doc:`an action <../reference/backend/actions>` of the right
 type, and calling an action manager instance with it.

 :func:`~odoo.Widget.do_action` is a shortcut of :class:`~odoo.Widget`